jacobdensford/jacobdensford.com/empire-flame/appendices.md

 Hugo was a young boy and former member of the Black Court in Mistcrown who later went on to form his own thieving guild after being kicked out of the Black Court for attempted murder.
 He would come to be known as the Shadow Walker.

+### Jane Ceray

+A Fallionese woman who sacrificed her life at the Mirror Lake to bring her daughter back.

+### Jawad

+An old man from Turtle's Rest in Yondar, cursed by the Aboleth, freed by the Mistguard.

 ### Lilly

 Lilly was a giant from the Mistcloak Mountains.
 Her family was tricked and murdered by Nishanesti's Sinless.

+### Mukhtar

+The leader of the Yondarian Herdsfolk from the plains in western Yondar.

 ### Nishanesti